yalequan/yalequan.github.io/_pages/research-projects.md

 ## Teacher Retention in Washington, An Event History Analysis - 2022

 *In progress* An analysis of teacher retention from 2017-2020 in Washington using data publicly available from the Washington State Office of Superintendent of Public Instruction (OSPI).
 Specifically the OSPI S-275 datasets for each year were merged with other publicly available OSPI datasets to create a comprehensive public dataset of Washington teachers.
-Methodology primarily consisted on non-parametric modeling techniques including Life Tables, and modeling teacher retention using time-varying covariates and coefficients in a Cox regression model.
+Methodology primarily consisted on non-parametric modeling techniques including Life Tables, and using time-varying covariates and coefficients in a Cox regression model.

 ## An Item Response Theory Analysis of Biology Freshman Survey - 2022